Sergio Troncoso: Biography and literary work

-On March 28, 2020, Troncoso was elected President of the Texas Institute of Letters.
-His two-year term as president was noted for achieving a record number of submissions for the twelve annual literary contests of the Texas Institute of Letters, increased engagement with members that resulted in a record number paying their membership dues, two years of financial surpluses, and the selection of lifetime achievement awards for Benjamin Alire Sáenz and Celeste Bedford Walker, the first African-American to win that award.
+On March 28, 2020, Troncoso was elected president of the Texas Institute of Letters.
+His two-year term as president was noted for achieving a record number of submissions for the twelve annual literary contests of the Texas Institute of Letters, increased engagement with members that resulted in a record number paying their membership dues, two years of significant financial surpluses, and the selection of lifetime achievement awards for Benjamin Alire Sáenz and Celeste Bedford Walker, the first African-American to win that award.
 In a profile by Texas Monthly, Sergio Troncoso said: “I threw my heart and soul into the TIL.
 That meant representing all of Texas....
 The organization truly is morphing into something beyond white guys from Dallas and Austin.”
 Troncoso's term as TIL president ended at the annual banquet in El Paso, Texas on April 23, 2022.

 In 2021, Troncoso edited an anthology of mostly unpublished essays, poetry, and short stories, Nepantla Familias: An Anthology of Mexican American Literature on Families in between Worlds (Texas A&M University Press and Wittliff Collections), which Kirkus Reviews praised in a starred review: "A deeply meaningful collection that navigates important nuances of identity."
+Nepantla Familias won the Bronze Medal for Anthologies from the Independent Publisher Book Awards and the Silver Medal for Best Culturally Themed Academic Book from the International Latino Book Awards.

 In 2022, he published his eighth book and third novel, Nobody's Pilgrims (Lee & Low Books: Cinco Puntos Press).
 Ben Fountain praised it: "In this superb novel, Sergio Troncoso gives us a fresh take not only on the great American road trip, but on the American Dream itself in all its glorious and increasingly fragile promise."
 Kirkus Reviews wrote in a review: "Troncoso delivers a surprisingly fast-paced, character-driven story....
 A sublime, diverse cast drives this tale of looking for a safe, welcoming home.”
 Nobody's Pilgrims won the Gold Medal for Best Novel- Adventure or Drama (English) from the International Latino Book Awards.
+Librarians also selected Nobody's Pilgrims for the Top Ten List in Fiction, Nonfiction, and Social Advocacy of the In the Margins Book Awards.